 For his next violent revenge-crime flick, Point Blank, Lee Marvin would “upgrade” to the large-framed Smith & Wesson Model 29 in .44 Magnum.

 Unlike other professional killers, Charlie Strom doesn’t care that his sharp clothing draws attention.
 In fact, he seems to relish looking every bit the intimidating gangster.

 - Light gray semi-solid silk suit, consisting of:

 - Single-breasted 2-button jacket with slim “half-clover” notch lapels, welted breast pocket, slim-flapped hip pockets, 2-button cuffs, and short double rear vents

 - Flat front trousers with belt loops, side pockets, jetted back pockets, and turn-ups/cuffed bottoms

 - White dress shirt with spread collar, front placket, breast pocket, and 1-button cuffs

 - Gray felt short-brimmed fedora with wide dark gray grosgrain ribbon

 - Brown plastic-framed sunglasses with dark green lenses

-- Rolex Submariner 5513 with stainless case, black dial, and black bezel on stainless link bracelet
+- Rolex Submariner 5508 stainless dive watch with black dial and black rotating bezel on stainless Oyster-style link bracelet

 Do Yourself a Favor and…